Why We Make Resolutions and Why We Can’t Keep Them- Or Can We?

 There are several reasons why we fail year after year at reaching our goals.
 The largest barrier to our success is our choice of goal.
 Goals should not include what we like to do, or what we feel can already do.
 So immediately we are trying to accomplish something we may not like doing.
 We just want the end result.
 Sorry, I cannot tell you how to get the end result without the work in-between.
 I can tell you how to enjoy working on that goal to the point that you are starting to like it.
 Let’s first start with an understanding of how our brain can cause defeat: mindfulness, dueling goals, affective forecasting, and procrastination.

-Mindfulness- Mindfulness is a state where we are paying attention to what is going on in your life at the present moment.
+Mindfulness- is a state where we are paying attention to what is going on in our life at the present moment.
 When you’re mindful, you pay attention to your feelings and thoughts as if they are just facts not interpreting them as good or bad.
 Living in the moment and being self-aware rather than dwelling on the past or the future.

 How do we get to that point?